Arpitrawat18/url_shortner/README.md

 - **Account-based short links** — register/login with JWT auth; every link is tied to an owner.
 - **Fast redirects** — short codes resolve through a Redis cache before hitting Postgres.
-- **Click analytics** — every redirect emits a Kafka event, consumed asynchronously and stored per-URL (device, browser, referrer, geo, timestamp via [yauaa](https://github.com/nielsbasjes/yauaa) user-agent parsing) without slowing the redirect path down.
+- **Click analytics** — every redirect emits a Kafka event, consumed asynchronously and stored per-URL (device, browser, referrer, timestamp via [yauaa](https://github.com/nielsbasjes/yauaa) user-agent parsing) without slowing the redirect path down.
 - **Expiring links** — URLs carry an expiry timestamp; a scheduled job (`UrlCleanupScheduler`) purges expired links automatically.
 - **Rate limiting** — a request-level filter protects the API from abuse.
 - **Ownership enforcement** — only the creator of a link can view its analytics or delete it.